sigmdel/GNATS/README.md

   - [Rtc](https://github.com/Makuna/Rtc) by Michael Miller (Makuna) is used to read a battery-powered DS3231 real time clock which will provide the initial time to set the ESP real time clock until GPS time is available.
 Licence: LGPLv3

   - [smalldebug](lib/smalldebug.h) just defines two macros: DBG(...) and DBG(...).
 These are used throughout the code instead of Serial.println(...) and Serial.printf(...).
-The advantage of using these macros is that all the print statements will be stripped from the compiled firmware when the ENABLE_DBG macro is set to 0.
+The advantage of using these macros is that all the print statements will be stripped from the compiled firmware when the ENABLE_DBG directive is set to 0 in `platformio.ini`.
 Licence: None.

 ## Further documentation

 [GNATS, a Tiny Basic ESP32 GPS Based NTP Server](https://sigmdel.ca/michel/program/esp32/arduino/esp32_gps_time_server_en.html)